Daniel-LX/practice-tests/README.md

-# Write unit tests using junit/mockito
+# Write unit tests using junit/mockito — just modified for test github

 Complete the test cases for all the classes in the `src/test/java` directory.